No Result

 Thrive Alcohol Health FAQS

-It includes Dihydromyricetin, a chemical often found in Chinese herbal remedies but just recently scientifically proven to be useful as an alcohol recovery aid.
+The product contains Dihydromyricetin (DHM), a substance found frequently in Chinese herbal medications, which has been scientifically shown to be effective as an alcohol recovery aid.

-Thrive+ is a patented molecule that combines Dihydromyricetin with a proprietary ingredient that increases bioavailability, making Thrive+ a more effective alcohol aid than Dihydromyricetin alone.
+Thrive+ is a patented compound that combines DHM with a proprietary substance that makes it more bioavailable, meaning that Thrive+ is a stronger alcohol aid than DHM alone.

 Who is founder of Thrive Alcohol Health?